Particular/docs.particular.net/transports/sql/native-delayed-delivery.md

 versions: '[3,)'
 ---

-The SQL Server transport can take advantage of native [delayed delivery](/nservicebus/messaging/delayed-delivery.md) without then need to run the [timeout manager](/nservicebus/messaging/timeout-manager.md).
+The SQL Server transport can take advantage of native [delayed delivery](/nservicebus/messaging/delayed-delivery.md) without the need to run the [timeout manager](/nservicebus/messaging/timeout-manager.md).
 Instead, the transport creates infrastructure which can delay messages using native SQL Server transport features.
 To enable the native delayed delivery use the following API:

 snippet: EnableNativeDelayedDelivery